Facilitator-Cards/facilitator-cards/content/cardcarrier.md

 Card Sharks sessions are always free for Card Carriers, sign up for the next session [here](https://lu.ma/cardsharks)!

 **We also host community events and workshops every month where you can connect to other rad facilitators around the world and continue to expand toolbox.** To see what we've got coming up [**click here**](https://lu.ma/facilitatorcards)!

-## Getting Started Video!

-Check out this video to help you get started with your Facilitator Cards.